China rental housing: Capturing the growing opportunities

 3. Consolidation of stabilized assets

 The consolidation of core or core-plus portfolio opportunities is another key focus for investors accessing this sector.
 Private equity real estate funds that invested in the last cycle are now seeking liquidity, presenting opportunities for investors to consolidate their assets under management and integrate some new operator managers.
-By leveraging renovation and operation capabilities, companies can aim to enhance operational efficiency and the improve return profiles of their investments.
+By leveraging renovation and operation capabilities, companies can aim to enhance operational efficiency and improve the return profile of their investments.

 4. Use of technology and big data to enhancing product offerings and operational efficiency